MarkCondello/dev-notes/Silverstripe/index.md

 ## Add Customer fields
 In order to add custom fields to a CMS page, we need to create a table where we can store the updated settings.
-We can also include various field types like TextFields, DateFields, Image and File uploaders and more like to `use SilverStripe\Forms\TextField;`.
+We can also include various field types like TextFields, DateFields, Image / File uploaders and more like so: `use SilverStripe\Forms\TextField;` and use those in our Model classes.

 **LandingPage.php**
 ```